hantoine/risk-game/coding_conventions.md

 	- package name:		should be in lowercase letter e.g. java, lang, sql, util etc.
 	- constants name:	should be in uppercase letter. e.g. RED, YELLOW, MAX_PRIORITY etc.

-- Let's try not to commit code without comments
+- Comments
 	- Each methods should be commented using JavaDoc format with a brief description of the function, a description of each of its parameters and a description of what it returns
-	- more comments can be added inside the function if necessary when the function can be hard to understand －At the beginning of each file there should be a comment explaining the purpose of this file in the project.
+	- more comments can be added inside the function if necessary when the function can be hard to understand
+	- At the beginning of each file there should be a comment explaining the purpose of this file in the project.
-	－Each class declaration should be preceded by a comment explaining what the class is for.
+	- Each class declaration should be preceded by a comment explaining what the class is for.
-	－Each method or function should have comments explaining what it does and how it works, as well as what is the purpose 	of its parameters.
+	- Each method or function should have comments explaining what it does and how it works, as well as what is the purpose of its parameters.